Samuelk-Chase/CS3450-Software-Engineering/Design/designDoc.md

 #### i. **Stripe Integration**

-- **Purpose**: Handles all financial transactions for the game, from initial purchase to in-game purchases.
+- **Purpose**: Handles all financial transactions for the game, from initial purchases to in-game purchases.

+- **Actions**:
+  - Processing and facilitating Payments: Responsible for allowing users to pay for the game.

 - **Communication**:
   - **Backend → Stripe**: Sends transaction details to Stripe.